manticoresoftware/openapi/README.md

 ### Java

-* the client seems to throw exception on any content type that is not json, form or multipart - it will need patch to have `bulk` and `sql` work
+* the client seems to throw exception on any content type that is not json, form or multipart
+* another problem is the http client forces addition of charset=utf-8 in `Content-Type`, this breaks `bulk` even if x-ndjson is set (seems we do an exact check on content-type) (there's a 2017 ticket on the http client about this as seems it breaks compat with apis like ones from aws or dropbox since most do exact matching on content-type).
+Both these 2 issues need patches.